Ada-Developers-Academy/core-pses/04/palindrome.checkpoint.md

 ##### !end-explanation
 ##### !rubric

-- The answer is wrong if there aren't 2 examples
+- The answer is wrong if there aren't at least two examples
 - The answer is wrong if either of them aren't valid/consistent with each other
 - The answer is wrong if the example inputs were not what the problem stated for valid input
 - The answer is wrong if the example outputs were not what the problem stated or raised errors/exceptions